CityOfPhiladelphia/mulesoft-flex-gateway-iac/terraform/common/README.md

 # Common

-In this folder are AWS resources shared by all Grafana environments
+In this folder are AWS resources shared by all environments